Burt Brent

 Burt Brent is a retired reconstructive plastic surgeon best known for his work in reconstructing the absent outer ear.
-He built upon the techniques of his mentor, Dr. Radford Tanzer of the Mary Hitchcock Clinic at Dartmouth Medical School and repaired ear defects in 1,800 patients, most of them children born with ear deformities such as microtia.
-He also reconstructed ears lost or due to some form of trauma.
+He built upon the techniques of his mentor, Dr. Radford Tanzer of the Mary Hitchcock Clinic at Dartmouth Medical School, and repaired ear defects in 1,800 patients, most of them children born with ear deformities such as microtia.
+He also reconstructed ears lost or damaged by some form of trauma.

 Biography

 Youth

-Brent grew up in Detroit, Michigan, and was highly influenced by his maternal grandfather who taught him cabinetry and woodworking.
-Although he considered a career in art, he was always surrounded by medicine, because his father was a physician who had an office in the basement of their home.
-Eventually his father influenced him to pursue a career in medicine, and Brent decided to study plastic surgery so that he could employ his artistic background within that field.
-He received his B.S. degree at Wayne State University in Detroit and his M.D. degree at Chicago Medical School.
+Brent grew up in Detroit, Michigan, and was highly influenced by his maternal grandfather, who taught him cabinetry and woodworking.
+Although he considered a career in art, he was always surrounded by medicine because his father was a physician who had an office in the basement of their home.
+Eventually, his father influenced him to pursue a career in medicine, and Brent decided to study plastic surgery so that he could employ his artistic background within that field.
+He received his B.S. degree from Wayne State University in Detroit and his M.D. degree from Chicago Medical School.

 Following his internship at the University of Michigan, Brent entered the U.S. Army as a general medical officer and served one year with the 101st Airborne Division.
-The following year, he transferred to Panama where he served two more years as a medical officer with the Special Forces ("Green Berets").
+The following year, he transferred to Panama, where he served two more years as a medical officer with the Special Forces ("Green Berets").
 It was at this time that he became fluent in Spanish, which served him well in helping many Latino patients.

 Artist

-As an avid naturalist, Brent is a member of the Society of Animal Artists and has created sculptures of numerous of birds and mammals.
-Some of these are large bronze sculptures which he has donated for his young patients and other children to enjoy in the San Diego Zoo and San Francisco Zoo.
+As an avid naturalist, Brent is a member of the Society of Animal Artists and has created sculptures of numerous birds and mammals.
+Some of these are large bronze sculptures he donated to his young patients and other children to enjoy at the San Diego Zoo and the San Francisco Zoo.